akshayreddykotha/sql-data-exploration-project/.ipynb_checkpoints/README-checkpoint.md

 ### Miscellaneous

+#### INTERSECT
+1. `select index from table1 INTERSECT select index from table2`
+2. Number of columns on which intersect is applied has to match between the tables.
+If not selected, by default, first column is chosen.

 #### LIMIT OFFSET
 1. LIMIT 5 OFFSET 5 returns the entries by excluding the first 5 entries and still limiting the final output to 5 entries.
 If the entries are identified using 1, 2, ..., then the entries with id - 6 to 10 are returned.